 Even though Kay is determined to be by AJ’s side every step of the way while praying for justice for her son, she has not shied away from stating that the legal approach is burning through them.
 “We lost our beautiful daughter and our son,” she said in a press conference alongside Dawn’s father, Keith Whitely, following the scheduling of AJ’s third trial.
 “Our family has been through so much hell behind all of this.
 We relive their deaths every time we come back to trial.
 We’ve watched the Houston Police Department and the Harris County District Attorney’s Office hide evidence, lose evidence, and mishandle the investigation into this case through two trials.”

 Kay continued, “What evidence are they going to bring to this trial the third time?
 Or is the district attorney’s office attempting to bankrupt our family?
 And will they just keep on trying this case until they get the results that they are looking for?”
-She essentially made it clear they would not be able to move on from the past or the loss until the case is closed for good.
+She essentially made it clear they would not be able to move on from the past or the loss until they finally have some real, acceptable closure.